rabbit38/devart-template/project_posts/2014-03-26-Update-Design.md

 ![Ring the WiFi](../project_images/new_look_ring_the_bell_on_os_x.png?raw=true)

-Now we're almost ready for DevArt
+Now we're almost ready for DevArt.

 KJ